fkie-cad/Logprep/doc/source/user_manual/configuration/processor.rst

 Path to a directory where the compiled `Hyperscan <https://python-hyperscan.readthedocs.io/en/latest/>`_ databases will be stored persistently.
 Persistent storage is set to false per default.
 If the specified directory does not exist, it will be created.
-The database will be stored in the directory of the generic resolver if no path has been specified within the pipeline config.
+The database will be stored in the directory of the `hyperscan_resolver` if no path has been specified within the pipeline config.
 To update and recompile a persistently stored databases simply delete the whole directory.
 The databases will be compiled again during the next run.